skrisliu/dtvus/README.md

 ## Zonal Statistics as Tables

-Zonal statistics of the LST data, each month each year, to the census tract.
+Zonal statistics of the LST data, each month each year, to census tracts.
 This is the base data for anlaysis.
-We did this analysis on ArcGIS (paid software), but with some techniques QGIS (open source) or some packages in Python should be able to do the job.
+We did this analysis on ArcGIS (paid software), but with some techniques, it should be able to do the job with QGIS (open source) or in Python.

 ## Figure 1